mjordan/islandora_bprocess_example/README.md

 Configure the URL of the robots.txt file you want to use as a datastream, and some additional options, at admin/islandora/tools/bprocessexample.

+The "sleep" configuration option lets you set how long to delay retrieval of the robots.txt file, which is intended to simulate a long running task.

 ##  Logging

 Errors encountered while retrieving the robots.txt file are logged in the Drupal watchdog, as are the start and completion of the retrieval process.